hoylemd/git_scratch/README.md

 # Section
 this is a section in the readme so I have some commits

+# sayhi.sh
+Call this, and it says hi!

 # Things
 This is a list